Handmade Japanese swords for martial arts or collectible

 It is strange to have to clarify this simple fact.
 We entrust our lives every day to our metallurgical engineers by driving our cars, borrowing, trains and planes.
 Modern steels are incredibly qualitative while being inexpensive.
 But perhaps this is the crime of these steels : too vulgar, or too obvious to harbor our exotic fantasies.

 I am a son of my time.
 Loving and seeking out old knowledge does not blind me to the achievements of my time.
-In addition, I have endured enough time with a hammer in hand, today I can get rid of the excessive ''Japanese style'' of some of my compatriots.
+In addition, I have endured enough time with a hammer in hand, today I can get rid of the excessive ''Japanese style '' of some of my compatriots.
+I am definitely a Westerner.
+I am loving Japanese culture and tradition but I never illusionate myself about being a Japanese.

-I will never allow myself to judge the relationship that the Japanese have with tradition.
+I will never allow myself to judge the relationship that the Japanese have with they own tradition.
 However, it is clear that, practicing a millenary profession, thinking about the relationship between tradition and modernity is at the heart of my personal and professional development.
-The craftsman that I have become is the result of this reflection, still in progress, by the way.
+The craftsman that I have become is the result of this tought, still in progress, by the way.

 As a self-taught person, my approach was originally doomed to marginality and I made up my mind to do so.

-After all, the margin is still part of the page and there are ,sometimes, very interesting annotations ...
+After all, the margin is still part of the page and you could find in, sometimes, some very interesting annotations ...